aaronalbinson/fresh/src/pages/privacy-policy.md

       We may collect the following information:

-      name and job title
+      Name and job title

-      contact information including email address
+      Contact information including email address

-      demographic information such as postcode, preferences and interests
+      Demographic information such as postcode, preferences and interests

-      other information relevant to customer surveys and/or offers
+      Other information relevant to customer surveys and/or offers

       What we do with the information we gather